 Noah Weber found Larry while searching the internet for athletes with Crohn’s disease.
 CLICK HERE to read the USA Today article that gave Noah the inspiration to contact Larry.

-CLICK HERE to watch NBA’s Beyond the Pain, Larry Nance, Jr’s Infusion of Hope and see Larry’s rise to the NBA after being diagnosed with Crohn’s
+CLICK HERE to watch NBA’s Beyond the Paint, Larry Nance, Jr’s Infusion of Hope and see Larry’s rise to the NBA after being diagnosed with Crohn’s

 CLICK HERE to read the press release from when Larry partners with Athletes Brand on a T-shirt to raise money and awareness for Athletes vs. Crohn’s & Colitis.